richardliang19/Vpython-homework/README.md

 # Vpython-homework
-2021 CKHS second semester , using Vpython to imitate physic phenomenons
+2021 CKHS second semester , using Vpython to simulate physic phenomenons